michalsvoboda76/npm_snyk_sbom/readme.md

 }
 ```

-I consider this of the "snyk sbom" tool behavior as a bug.
+I consider this the "snyk sbom" tool behavior as a bug.